JenniLoboV/riemannian_stats/README.md

 - **Data Loading and Preprocessing:**
   The dataset is loaded with `DataProcessing.load_data()`, using a comma as the separator and a dot for decimals.
 If a `cluster` column exists, clustering information is separated from the main analysis data, while retaining a copy for visualization.

-- **UMAP and Riemannian Analysis:**
+- **Riemannian Analysis:**
-  An instance of `RiemannianUMAPAnalysis` is created with a neighbor count calculated as the dataset length divided by 5.
+  An instance of `RiemannianAnalysis` is created with a neighbor count calculated as the dataset length divided by 5.
 The analysis includes:
   - UMAP graph similarities.
   - Computation of the rho matrix.
   - Calculation of Riemannian vector differences.